Eomys/pyleecan-doc/test.contribution.for.PYLEECAN.rst

                 return test_obj

 Here is a test class for pytest.
 Most of the tests in Pyleecan are in a test class.
-It is very important to put a pytest mark before the declaration of the class !
+It is very important to put a pytest mark before the declaration of the class.
-Moreover, every tests classes must starting their name with an uppercase.
+Moreover, every test classes must starting their name with an uppercase.
 If not, pytest will not run it.
 In an another way, every test classes doesn't have to inherit of **object**.

-At the line 43, we are using a fixture, it's one of the two way to make a set_up method.
+At the line 43, we are using a fixture, it's one of the two way to make a set_up function.
 You'll see the second later.
-So, the fixture method is just a simple function that we launch before every tests functions in the test class.
+So, the fixture function is just a simple function that we launch before every test functions in the test class.
 Here they are :

 .. code-block:: python